 When you receive a mixed review, which is usually an overall positive review with a few critiques, thank the reviewer, and let them know their critiques were heard and are being addressed.

 If you receive a downright negative review, apologize for their unfortunate experience, and give them an email address to contact, where you can then apologize further and figure out a way to improve the situation, turning the negative reviewer into a potential future fan.

 Keep Up With the Health Craze

-So much time and energy is put into operating and restaurant, make sure the fruits of your labor aren’t going to waste by overlooking simple tactics that will maximize your profitability.
+So much time and energy is put into operating a restaurant, make sure the fruits of your labor aren’t going to waste by overlooking simple tactics that will maximize your profitability and improve your restaurant’s bottom line.
 Two main concepts – customer service and accessibility.
 If you and your staff are delivering top notch customer service practices in every aspect of running the establishment, then you will experience success.
 If your website is easy to access and use on any device, then more and more people will frequent your restaurant.
 Analyze your restaurant, are you doing all of those things to the best of your ability?
 If not, why?
-Are there ways to improve quickly?
+Are there ways to improve your restaurant’s bottom line?